Amalfi Coast – A Spectacular Destination in Italy

 Local Transportation

-Once you’ve arrived on the Amalfi Coast, you’ll find several transportation options to help you navigate the region:
+Once on the Amalfi Coast, several transportation options are available:

 Bus

-The SITA bus network connects the towns along the Amalfi Coast, making it easy to hop from one place to another.
-Buses are frequent and affordable, but be prepared for crowded conditions during peak tourist season.
+The SITA bus network connects the towns along the coast.
+Buses are frequent and affordable, though they can be crowded during peak season.

 Ferry